vishvratnass27/social_media_usage_time/README.md

 # social_media_usage_time
 📊 Excited to present our multi-linear regression analysis on the relationship between social media usage time, study hours, and expected marks out of 100! 🎯📚📱
+By leveraging advanced data science techniques, we've examined how social media usage time and study hours impact students' expected marks.
+Our goal is to uncover insights that can help individuals optimize their study habits and achieve their desired academic outcomes.
+Let's dive into the data and explore the factors influencing success in the digital age. #MultiLinearRegression #DataAnalysis #StudyHabits #AcademicSuccess